Blackwood (1976 film)

 Blackwood is a 1976 Canadian short documentary film about Newfoundland artist David Blackwood, directed by Tony Ianzelo and Andy Thomson for the National Film Board of Canada.

+Summary

 The film studies the works of Newfoundland’s David Blackwood (1941-2022), one of Canada’s greatest intaglio printmakers.
 Blackwood guides viewers through the process of etching, with step-by-step explanations.
 We see historical images of his home town of Wesleyville, and hear the tales of a seasoned seaman.

 Much of Blackwood’s work depicted Newfoundland outport life and industry, and we see some of his images of shipwrecks, seal hunting and iceberg encounters.
 Newfoundland native Gordon Pinsent is the narrator, and the cinematography has fine threads weaving, mingling, separating and disappearing, evoking a sense of history and a way of life long gone.